spiral/docs/core/bindings.md

 # Core Bindings and Components
-Most of spiral core components (DBAL, Cache, Session, ...) has custom string alias like "dbal", this makes possible to receive component instance via magic getter in controller or application class.
+Most of Spirals' core components (DBAL, Cache, Session, ...) have a custom string alias like "dbal."
+This makes possible to receive component instance via the magic getter in controller or application class.
 ```php
 class MyControllers extends Controller
 {